mengerj/adata_hf_datasets/README.md

 2. **Configure your dataset:**
    Take a close look at the [example dataset config](conf/dataset_config_example.yaml) and the [default config](conf/dataset_default.yaml)

-Before attempting to add your own dataset, try running the workflow (Step 3) with the --config-name=dataset_config_example setting.
 Edit or create a dataset config in `conf/`, for example `conf/my_dataset.yaml`:

 ```yaml